Qianling Mausoleum (Qian Mausoleum)

 Main Mausoleum

 When Qianling was built, it was in the flourishing time of Tang dynasty, rich kingdom, grand scale, magnificent and solemn architectures.
-The layout of the mausoleum is modeled after Chang'an, the capital of the Tang dynasty.
+The layout of the mausoleum is modeled after Chang'an (today's Xi'an), the ancient Chinese capital of the Tang dynasty.
 It’s divided into the imperial city, the palaces and the outer city.
 According to the documents, there were two layers of original city walls with four exit gates set surrounded, including Azure Dragon Gate in the east, Rosefich Gate in the south, White Tiger Gate in the west, Xuanwu Gate in the north.

 Underground Palace